lovelle/jquery-chat/README.md

 **NEW:** With the latest changes we also support *python* server.
 So you could have python server instead [Node.js](http://nodejs.org/) if you want.

-**Alert:** At this time, the chat only support socket.io version 0.9.x.
-ASAP there is a future plan to update to version 1.x of socket.io, please be patient, take a look in this [issue](https://github.com/lovelle/jquery-chat/issues/25) to see progress.

 Features